sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 *An example in illustration thereof.*

-[295](# "The number of women in this problem is conceived to be equal to the number of terms in the series").
+295[^244].
 (There were a number of *utpala* flowers, representable as the sum of a series in arithmetical progression, whereof) 2 is the first term, and 3 the common difference.
 A number of women divided (these) *utpala* flowers (equally among them).
 Each woman had 8 for her share.
 How many were the women, and how many the flowers ?

+[^244]: "The number of women in this problem is conceived to be equal to the number of terms in the series"

 The rule for arriving at the sum of the squares (of a given number of natural numbers beginning with *one*):-